swcarpentry/git-novice/CONTRIBUTING.md

 #### Maintainer:

-You can follow this references:
+You can follow this reference:

 - Update steps above from any discussion on issues.
 - Keep branches up to date with `main`.